Ratansingh648/Speaker-Diarization/README.md

 ![image](https://user-images.githubusercontent.com/22644796/163759381-72f90030-9799-4ad3-98c1-eb8e1ca6c6b3.png)

-We have taken a snippet from this <a href="https://www.youtube.com/watch?v=lhFU5H5KPFE" target="_blank">Youtube Video</a> as an example.
+We have taken a snippet from this <a href="https://www.youtube.com/watch?v=lhFU5H5KPFE" target="_blank"> Youtube Video</a> as an example.
 Author does not claim any rights to this video.
+Please enable audio while watching below example.

 https://user-images.githubusercontent.com/22644796/163762535-660b27c5-dc00-4c71-948a-72674ead9b4b.mp4